AI Automation/Accounting

 Off-the-shelf forecasting tools like Float or Jirav connect to Xero or QBO but fail with complex business models.
 They struggle to ingest data from secondary sources like a custom CRM or a subscription platform like Chargebee.
 This means revenue from new product lines or non-standard contracts is often omitted, making the forecast incomplete.

-We start by connecting directly to your QuickBooks Online or Xero API to pull 24-36 months of transaction-level history.
-Using Python and the httpx library for async requests, we also pull data from payment processors like Stripe and your CRM for sales pipeline context.
-We join these sources into a single time-series dataset, categorizing every invoice, bill, and payroll run.
+Syntora would start by working with your team to define specific forecasting requirements and data sources.
+The first technical step typically involves connecting directly to your QuickBooks Online or Xero API to pull 24-36 months of transaction-level history.
+Using Python and the httpx library for async requests, we would also pull data from payment processors like Stripe and context from your CRM for sales pipeline information.
+Syntora would then join these diverse sources into a single time-series dataset, categorizing every invoice, bill, and payroll run to ensure data integrity for analysis.

-We then build and test several forecasting models.
-A statistical baseline like ARIMA provides a starting point, but a gradient-boosted model built with XGBoost almost always performs better.
-It can incorporate over 50 features, including day of the week, individual customer payment history, and even deal stage data from the CRM.
-This allows the model to learn that invoices to 'Client A' are paid in 45 days on average, while 'Client B' pays in 22 days.
+Next, Syntora would design and test several forecasting models.
+While a statistical baseline like ARIMA provides a starting point, a gradient-boosted model built with XGBoost often yields superior accuracy.
+This approach allows for incorporating many features, including granular details like day of the week, individual customer payment histories, and even deal stage data from your CRM.
+This enables the model to learn nuanced payment behaviors, such as average payment delays from specific clients or industry segments.

-The final model is packaged into a FastAPI application and deployed on AWS Lambda.
-Once per day, a scheduled job pulls the latest data, retrains the model, and generates a new 90-day forecast.
-The forecast, including a 10% and 90% confidence interval, is written to a Supabase database and displayed on a simple web dashboard.
-The entire daily process completes in under 2 minutes.
+The chosen model would be packaged into a FastAPI application and deployed on cloud infrastructure such as AWS Lambda.
+A scheduled job would pull the latest data daily, retrain the model, and generate a new 90-day forecast.
+The forecast, including a 10% and 90% confidence interval, would be written to a Supabase database and presented on a simple web dashboard.

-We use structlog for structured logging, so if an API connection to QuickBooks fails, an immediate alert is triggered.
-The system sends a daily Slack notification with the updated 30-day cash position.
-The forecast data can also be pushed directly to a Google Sheet via its API for your finance team to use in existing reports.
-Total monthly cloud hosting costs are typically under $30.
+To ensure operational reliability, the system would incorporate structlog for structured logging, triggering immediate alerts if an API connection to QuickBooks or other data sources fails.
+The system could be configured to send a daily Slack notification summarizing the updated cash position.
+Furthermore, the forecast data could be pushed directly to a Google Sheet via its API, integrating with your finance team's existing reports.
+Based on similar setups, typical monthly cloud hosting costs for such a system are usually under $30.

 See 90 Days Ahead, Updated Daily